-- Daily averages of g show a standard deviation of less than 50 nm s-2, differences between daily averages during the two weeks of operation lie within statistical uncertainty (Figure 7, (a)).
-Temperatures in the garage vary between 20 and 30 °C. Strong and fast temperature drops were a result of opened garage doors.
-As can be seen in Figure 7 (c), during periods of external temperature a change in sensor head tilts occurs.
+Daily averages of g show a standard deviation of less than 50 nm s-2, and differences between daily averages during the 2 weeks of operation lie within statistical uncertainty (Fig. 7a).
+Temperatures in the garage vary between 20 and 30 °C. Strong and fast temperature drops were the result of opened garage doors.
+As can be seen in Fig. 7c, during periods of external temperature a change in sensor head tilts occurs.
 Tilts returned to values close to zero within hours.
-Maximal inclinations of about 0.15 mrad were found for tilts in x-direction.
-Tilts in y-direction stayed more stable and show generally fewer variations. - After a manual re-calibration of the tilt after 2020-06-11, tilts move in opposite directions than before, which is likely related to a change in equilibrium after each re-calibration.
+Maximal inclinations of about 0.15 mrad were found for tilts in the x direction.
+Tilts in the y direction stayed more stable and show generally fewer variations.
+After a manual recalibration of the tilt after 11 June 2020, tilts move in opposite directions than before, which is likely related to a change in equilibrium after each re-calibration.
 The residents entered the garage several times throughout the day from the interior door.
 The opening of the outward garage doors for a temperature change caused increased air circulation in the room.
-Possible impacts of these winds on tripod levelling and imbalance in temperature of different sides of the tripod cannot be ruled out and need to be investigated.
+Possible impacts of these winds on tripod levelling and an imbalance in temperature of different sides of the tripod cannot be ruled out and need to be investigated.
 We did not explicitly measure wind or humidity changes.
 However, opening the doors clearly caused noticeable air circulation in the room.
-During those two weeks, both dry and sunny as well as very rainy weather conditions have been observed without significant variations in the measured gravity by the AGQ.
+During those 2 weeks, both dry and sunny as well as very rainy weather conditions were observed without significant variations in the measured gravity by the AQG.

-As expected, the sensitivity(Figure 8) is reduced compared to the Larzac site. $26 \,\mathrm{nm}\,\mathrm{s}^{-2}$ are reached after one hour of averaging, sensitivity is better than $10 \,\mathrm{nm}\,\mathrm{s}^{-2}$ after 24 h of averaging.
+As expected, the sensitivity (Fig. 8) is reduced compared to the Larzac site.
+Overall, $26 \,\mathrm{nm}\,\mathrm{s}^{-2}$ are reached after 1 h of averaging, sensitivity is better than $10 \,\mathrm{nm}\,\mathrm{s}^{-2}$ after 24 h of averaging.